AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 >[!NOTE]
 >
->If you download a theme that has an adaptive form associated to it and the associated adaptive form is based on a custom template, then also download the custom template.
-When you upload the downloaded theme and adaptive form, then upload the related custom template also.
+>If you download a theme that has an Adaptive Form associated to it and the associated Adaptive Form is based on a custom template, then also download the custom template.
+When you upload the downloaded theme and Adaptive Form, then upload the related custom template also.

 ### Uploading a theme {#uploading-a-theme}